LastZhabka/vllm-/vllm/separated_encode/README.md

 The `transfered_mm_data` field passes a list of transfered encoder cache input IDs from the model runner to the scheduler on the encode instance.
 After receiving transfered data IDs, the scheduler will clear free space in the encoder cache manager.

-The `injected_mm_data` field passes a list of injected encoder cache input IDs from the model runner to the scheduler on the prefill instance.
-After receiving injected data IDs, the scheduler will clear free space in the encoder cache manager.
+The `injected_mm_data` field passes a list of injected encoder cache input IDs with `mm_hash` from the model runner to the scheduler on the prefill instance.
+After receiving injected data IDs, the scheduler will finalize allocations

 ### Model Runner Wrapper Integration in GPUWorker
 **Files:** `vllm/v1/worker/gpu_worker.py`